Central African Republic Driving Advice and Car Hire Info

 Driving In Central African Republic

-The UK Foreign office website shows a map of red and amber for C.A.R.
-Thats amber for don’t go unless you have to, and Red for don’t go at all.
+The UK Foreign office website shows a full map of red for C.A.R.
+Thats Red for don’t go under any circumstances.
+They advise against all but essential travel to the corridor covering the airport to the centre of Bangui.
 If you are contemplating driving in C.A.R therefore you really need to be well aware of the situation in the country before you set off.Check the FCO site or that of your own Government and other resources locally.

-FCO advice on driving – You may find local travel difficult especially during the wet season May to November.
+You may find local travel difficult especially during the wet season May to November.
 Roads are poorly maintained and most require a four-wheel drive vehicle.
-You should keep a private supply of fuel available if possible and carry supplies with you if travelling outside Bangui.Illegal road blocks operate in remote areas where you may be forced to hand over money or possessions in order to continue your journey.
+You should keep a private supply of fuel available if possible and carry supplies with you if travelling outside Bangui.Illegal road blocks operate throughout the country and you may be forced to hand over money or possessions in order to continue your journey.
 You should also be aware of indiscriminate and violent attacks on travellers in remote areas.
-There are reports of vehicles being fired upon and passengers killed or injured.
-In many of these cases victims have been robbed or taken hostage and vehicles taken or burnt.
-Make sure you’re full insured..both for your car and probably best check your life assurance too.

 Central African Republic Car Rental –

-Avis have a franchise in Bangui which appears to be self drive as they mention minimum driver age and things like CDW.
-This is a local travel and tour company who may also be able to arrange car rental and offer advice on the feasibility of self drive in the country.
+Avis seem to have a franchise in Bangui which appears to be self drive as they mention minimum driver age and things like CDW.

 It’s probably no surprise that we currently have no local car rental partners in Central Africa Republic If you are a local car rental company who would like to feature on DriverAbroad.com please check details on our Partnering page or contact us on ADriverAbroad@Outlook.com.